Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/quickstarts/ruby.md

     require 'json'
     ```

-2. Crie variáveis para sua chave de assinatura, URI de ponto de extremidade e caminho.
-Crie seus parâmetros de solicitação acrescentando o `mkt=` parâmetro ao mercado e `&mode` ao modo de prova `proof` de prelo.
+2. Create variables for your subscription key, endpoint URI and path.
+Create your request parameters by appending the `mkt=` parameter to your market, and `&mode` to the `proof` proof mode.

     ```ruby
     key = 'ENTER YOUR KEY HERE'